Jackson, CampClinton

 Karl-Heinze Bohning who now lives in Westfalen, Germany.

-Dr. Josef Huber who became a urologist after the war because of his experience in the POW hospital.
+Dr. Josef Huber who became a urologist after the war because of

 Dr. Gus Jochem, now living in Columbus, GA.